 Habitat Cool temperate to subalpine forests, often along ridges of higher mountain slopes.

 RHS Hardiness Rating H5

 Conservation status Least concern (LC)

-One of 7 Japanese members of section Macrantha, Acer tschonoskii is somewhat unique in that its flowers are held erect, whereas those of the rest of the section are pendulous.
+One of seven Japanese members of Section Macrantha, Acer tschonoskii is regarded as somewhat unique in that its flowers are held erect, whereas those of the rest of the section are more or less pendulous.
+However other species, notably Acer capillipes, may also hold their flowers somewhat erect at first, though typically not as markedly.
 Its bark is also less ‘snake-barked’, turning brown quickly and recalling that of A. pectinatum and some of its affinities, though these are not easily confused.
 Morphologically, A. tschonoskii is closest to A. komarovii and A. micranthum.
-Aside from its floral differences, it can be separated from both by its shorter terminal leaf lobes (leaf blade not wider than long) while its leaves are also larger in outline than A. micranthum.
+Aside from its floral differences, it can be separated from both by its shorter terminal leaf lobes, while its leaves are also larger in outline than A. micranthum.

-Introduced to Britain in 1902 (Bean 1976) and North America 10 years prior (Rehder 1940), the species is largely restricted to specialist collections, though is not entirely without horticultural merit, turning satisfactory shades of yellow to red in autumn.
-The UK and Ireland Champion grows at Westonbirt, The National Arboretum, UK.
-Measuring 8 m tall in 2002 (TROBI 2019) and as least as wide as it is tall, it enjoys a sheltered location on deep sandy soil.
+Introduced to Britain in 1902 (Bean 1976a) and North America ten years prior (Rehder 1940), the species is largely restricted to specialist collections, though is not entirely without horticultural merit, turning satisfactory shades of yellow to red in autumn.
+The UK and Ireland Champion grows at Westonbirt, Gloucestershire, measuring 8 m tall in 2002 (The Tree Register 2018) and as least as wide as it is tall; it enjoys a sheltered location on deep sandy soil.

-BBJMT 291, a collection made from Gifu Prefecture, Honshu (BBJMT 291), as var. australe is referable to Acer micranthum.
-True var. australe has flowers with sepals as long as petals, as opposed to petals longer than sepals found in the typical variety, smaller fruits and caudate-acuminate leaf lobes (de Jong 2019).
+Var. australe has flowers with sepals as long as petals, as opposed to petals longer than sepals found in the typical variety, it also has smaller fruits and caudate-acuminate leaf lobes (de Jong 2019).